slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 Here is my brief perspective on advising.

 - I want to work on high-impact problems in robotics, and especially robotic manipulation.
-Whenever possible, projects and/or papers should show a real world demonstration of a robot adjusting its environment.
+Whenever possible, projects and/or papers should show *many* real world examples of a robot adjusting its environment (including successes *and* failures).
 I am less interested in projects which eke out small improvements on benchmarks.
 - For presenting research, our target conferences are ICRA, IROS, RSS, and CoRL, though we will consider other venues as appropriate (such as machine learning conferences).